Madeorsk/php-forwarded/README.md

 ### If you need more control

-If you cannot obtain the header content from the classic standard way, you can call directly the Forwarded header parse.
+If you cannot obtain the header content from the classic standard way, you can call directly the Forwarded header parser.

 ```php
 <?php